 Our tendency to want things to happen now is usually the thing that prevents us from achieving something worthwhile.

-After all, to finish an article that requires physically typing – and even the more dreaded activity of thinking about what to type about.
+After all, to finish an article that requires physically typing the words you want to say – and even the more dreaded activity of thinking about what to type about.
 You have to say no to so many good things.
 For example, not watching the most recent trendy show on Netflix or not knowing what a famous pop star is doing on social media.

 And even more importantly, delaying gratifications comes with an extra package of bad nuggets.
 Precisely, being perceived as someone boring because who will ever follow you online when you only post pictures of reading and writing?